 So far I have not established if these were already used in 1942 or before or only 1946 and later.

 As stated above this is only based on some deskresearch so nothing is conclusive yet.
 More info is welcome, please contact me, also with examples and additional serial number info.
+One conclusion is possible the KNIL was getting the best timepieces they could buy!

 This is the original paybook of the Dutch Marine (naval infanterist) H. Jansma (1854-1931) who was awarded the Military order of William 4th class and the Honorable Mention (Mention in Despatches) for his actions during the 2nd Atjeh war.